Zach-Pate/Become-App/README.md

 ## Features

+*   **Date Selection:** A horizontal menu at the top of the screen allows you to select different days.
 *   **24-Hour Scrollable Timeline:** The main view is a vertical timeline that displays your full day's schedule.
 *   **Live Time Indicator:** A horizontal bar, anchored to the left edge of the screen, shows the current time and updates every minute.
 The indicator has been styled for better visibility.
 *   **Intuitive, Real-Time Gestures:**